1937 FA Cup final: Post-match

 Sunderland celebrated their first FA Cup victory with a huge crowd that had gathered at Monkwearmouth station for their return, before an open-top bus tour of the town and a reception at Roker Park.
 Despite losing, Preston's team was also received enthusiastically by their supporters outside Preston Town Hall.
 Their captain Billy Tremelling said "We have lost with a good heart.
 We do not mind losing to a good team."

 The two clubs came close to meeting again in the final of the FA Cup the following season.
 Sunderland reached the semi-finals after four successive 1–0 victories in the early rounds, but were defeated 3–1 by Huddersfield Town, who were in turn beaten 1–0 after extra-time by Preston in the final.
-By the time of the 1938 final, Preston's manager Tommy Muirhead had departed, Tremelling had retired, and their team retained only four players who had started the 1937 final – Frank Gallimore, Andy Beattie, Bill Shankly and Hugh O'Donnell.
+By the time of the 1938 final, Preston's manager Tommy Muirhead had departed, Tremelling had retired, and their team retained only four players who had started the 1937 final – Frank Gallimore, Beattie, Bill Shankly and Hugh O'Donnell.

 The clubs' successes in the competition did not continue after the Second World War.
 Sunderland have only won the Cup once since, in 1973, while Preston were runners-up in 1954 and 1964 but have not won the trophy since 1938.